 03 Jul “You Don’t Know Church!” by Todd Hampson

 I was reviewing Chapter 11 of a very good book that CCF uses for mentoring.
 The memory verse for this chapter about the church is: “I (David) rejoiced with those who said to me, “Let us go to the house of the Lord.”
 Psalm 122:1.
-So, good points for enthusiasm but minus points for putting the church (or synagogue in this case) in a specific location.
+So, extra points for enthusiasm but minus points for putting the church (or synagogue in this case) in a specific location.
 The visible church has manifestations in local congregations but local churches and denominations are not the church.

 One good verse to describe the universal church is: “Woman”, Jesus replied, “believe me, a time is coming when you will worship the Father neither on this mountain (Samaria) nor in Jerusalem.”
 (John 4:21).
 The ekklesia (ἐκκλησία, Gk) are the called-out ones and the universal church does not have headquarters anywhere in the world.
 It consists of believers from the past, present, and future.
 How would the gospel spread if we saw people as potential members of the future church?